csande/comed-price-kde-plasma-widget/README.md

 ## Display

+### Desktop (full) view

+- **Row 1**: title ("ComEd Live Prices", left) → spacer → refresh
+  button → price (colored by band, bold, rightmost).
+The refresh button swaps in place for a busy spinner while a fetch is in progress, rather than a spinner appearing elsewhere alongside it.
+- **Row 2**: a clickable link to ComEd's live prices page (left, truncates with an ellipsis if the widget is narrow) → spacer → the feed's own reported time (right).
+- **Chart**: the line or bar chart, per the "Trend chart style" setting, filling the rest of the widget.
+- **Sizing**: preferred size is 24×18 grid units, with a minimum width of 24 (not smaller) — the minimum width was raised specifically because the clickable link and the time text would otherwise collide at narrower widths.

+### Panel (compact) view

+- Price and time are stacked vertically (price on top, bold; time below in a much smaller font), centered in the panel cell.
+- Clicking anywhere on the panel cell opens the desktop view as a popup (`Plasmoid.expanded`), rather than triggering a refresh directly — the popup has more room for the chart and its own refresh button.
+- While a fetch is in progress, the price/time content is replaced by a spinner sized to match, so the panel cell's size doesn't jitter between the two states.

+### Both views

 - **Price text**: `⚡ 12.3¢` format, or `⚡ —¢` when unavailable.
 - **Time text**: the feed's own timestamp for its most recent data point (not "when this widget happened to poll"), formatted using the